 Damien CANAVATE

-Thesis project
+Thesis Proposal

 Working Title: Contemporary Changes in the Cultural and Linguistic Policies of French Regions (1980s–2010s)

-Edited by Christophe Roux, Professor of Political Science, CEPEL – University of Montpellier.
+Edited by Christophe Roux, professor of political science, CEPEL – University of Montpellier.